timjcook/ember-cli-autocomplete-input/README.md

 This is fired when the term is updated by typing into the bound input field.
 Use this action to update your `results` array.

+### clearSearch()

+This is fired when the `esc` key is pressed.
+Use this action handle a clear of the search, ie clear results array and search term.